Profile Image of Max Becker

 Outcome

-We shipped it, workflows hastened, clinicians loved it.
-My work drove a 3yr £150k ARR contract, and encouraged their main competitor sign a 3y £70k ARR deal.
-Digitising and improving this tool helped establish Melo as a trusted standard and opened doors to other influential sites.
+Workflows hastened, clinicians loved it.
+My work drove an initial £650k contract, followed by their main competitor signing a £210k contract.
+Beyond revenue, this work helped bolster us as a trusted leader and opened doors to other influential prospects.

-We shipped it, workflows hastened, clinicians loved it.
-My work drove a 3yr £150k ARR contract, and encouraged their main competitor to sign a 3y £70k ARR deal.
-Digitising and improving this tool helped establish Melo as a trusted standard and opened doors to other influential sites.
+Workflows hastened, clinicians loved it.
+My work drove an initial £650k contract, followed by their main competitor signing a £210k contract.
+Beyond revenue, it helped bolster us as a trusted leader and opened doors to other influential prospects.

 #2